ASUS ROG Crosshair X670E Hero vs ASUS ROG Strix X670E-I Gaming WiFi

 Tie

-Both boards utilize the same chipset and memory type, and power efficiency will largely depend on the CPU and other components installed, rather than the motherboard itself.
+Both boards utilize the same chipset and are designed for the same CPU platform, so their power efficiency will be largely dictated by the CPU and other components rather than the motherboard itself.

 Future-proofing